-3.323 Archaeological remains are a finite and irreplaceable resource that represent a unique record of past times.
-The remains are often fragile and highly vulnerable to damage and disruption by development or agricultural activity.

-3.324 The Vale has an important archaeological heritage, with remains dating back to prehistoric times, and is home to an extensive range of archaeological features, including burial mounds, field systems, historic routes and ancient settlements.
+- 3.3233.325 Archaeological remains are a finite and irreplaceable resource that represent a unique record of past times.
+The remains are often fragile and highly vulnerable to damage and disruption by development or agricultural activity. - 3.3243.326 The Vale has an important archaeological heritage, with remains dating back to prehistoric times, and is home to an extensive range of archaeological features, including burial mounds, field systems, historic routes and ancient settlements.
+The majority of these features are buried below ground, although there are some features, for example, The Barn at Great Coxwell, which are situated above ground that provide a significant contribution towards the Vale's distinctive landscape. - The Vale has an important archaeological heritage, with remains dating back to prehistoric times, and is home to an extensive range of archaeological features, including burial mounds, field systems, historic routes and ancient settlements.
 The majority of these features are buried below ground, although there are some features, for example, The Barn at Great Coxwell, which are situated above ground that provide a significant contribution towards the Vale's distinctive landscape.

-3.325 The Vale has an important archaeological heritage, with remains dating back to prehistoric times, and is home to an extensive range of archaeological features, including burial mounds, field systems, historic routes and ancient settlements.
-The majority of these features are buried below ground, although there are some features, for example, The Barn at Great Coxwell, which are situated above ground that provide a significant contribution towards the Vale's distinctive landscape.
+THE VALE ALSO CONTAINS A WEALTH OF ANCIENT SETTLEMENTS INCLUDING THOSE FROM THE PREHISTORIC PERIOD, THE ROMAN OCCUPATION AND THE SAXON, NORMAN AND MEDIEVAL PERIODS.
+EXAMPLES OF SITES OF ARCHAEOLOGICAL INTEREST INCLUDE THE NEOLITHIC LONG BARROW AT WAYLAND SMITHY, THE IRON AGE HILLFORT AT UFFINGTON CASTLE, THE ROMAN TEMPLE AT FRILFORD, THE LOST MEDIEVAL VILLAGES AT

+148 Historic England (2017) The National Heritage List for England (NHLE); available at: https://historicengland.org.uk/listing/the-list/

+SEACOURT AND TULWICK (NEAR GROVE) AND THE WHITE HORSE ITSELF.
+THOUGHT TO DATE FROM THE BRONZE AGE.

-3.326 A network of historic routes also exist as an archaeological feature, ranging from pre-historic tracks such as The Ridgeway, Roman roads, medieval coffin ways, salt roads, and droveways, to later turnpike roads and canals.
-These routes are integrated into the Vale's landscape and serve an important function in linking settlements and forming a unique setting for the Vale's distinctive
+3.3263.328 A network of historic routes also exist as an archaeological feature, ranging from pre-historic tracks such as The Ridgeway, Roman roads, medieval coffin ways, salt roads, and droveways, to later turnpike roads, HISTORIC WATERWAYS and canals.
+These routes are integrated into the Vale's landscape and serve an important function in linking settlements and forming a unique setting for the Vale's distinctive landscape features, such as White Horse Hill and Uffington Castle.